CS-5001-Fall-2024/Resources/Syllabus.md

 </thead>
 </table>

-# Instructor Information
+# Instructor Information<br/>

-**Instructor:** Sami Rollins (please call me Sami!)
+**Instructor:** Sami Rollins (please call me Sami!)<br/>

-**Contact:** s.rollins@northeastern.edu or via Teams
+**Contact:** s.rollins@northeastern.edu or via Teams<br/>

-**Class and Recitaiton Location:** Graduate School of Business 125
+**Class and Recitaiton Location:** Graduate School of Business 125 <br/>

-**Office Hours:** *Pending.*
+**Office Hours:** *Pending.*<br/>

-**Office Hour Location:** *Pending.*
+**Office Hour Location:** *Pending.*<br/>

-# Teaching Assistant
+# Teaching Assistant<br/>

-**TA:** Hsin-Yao Huang
+**TA:** Hsin-Yao Huang<br/>

-**Contact:** *Pending.*
+**Contact:** *Pending.*<br/>

-**Office Hours:** *Pending.*
+**Office Hours:** *Pending.*<br/>

-**Office Hour Location:** *Pending.*
+**Office Hour Location:** *Pending.*<br/>

-# Class Hours
+# Class Hours<br/>

-Tuesday and Thursday 3:00pm - 4:40pm
+Tuesday and Thursday 3:00pm - 4:40pm<br/>
 Recitation Thursday 4:50pm - 6:20pm

-*In-person attendance is required for both lecture and recitation.*
+*In-person attendance is required for both lecture and recitation.*<br/>

-Students are expected to arrive on time and attend all classes; however, attendance will not be taken nor will it be part of the grading rubric.
-Material is not guaranteed to be available on-demand or remotely.
+Students are expected to arrive on time and attend all classes; however, attendance will not be taken nor will it be part of the grading rubric. **Material is not guaranteed to be available on-demand or remotely.**

-Students who miss class for reasons of illness or personal emergency should communicate with the instructor early and often to arrange appropriate flexibility.
-Students who miss class for other reasons should not expect the instructor or TA to provide extra assistance to help them catch up on material covered in a missed class.
+*Students who miss class for reasons of illness or personal emergency should communicate with the instructor early and often to arrange appropriate flexibility.
+Students who miss class for other reasons should not expect the instructor or TA to provide extra assistance to help them catch up on material covered in a missed class.*

-Course Description
+# Course Description<br/>
 This course introduces students to the principles of systematic problem solving through programming.
 Topics include analysis of problems, modeling a solution, data types, and control structures.
 Additionally, it will introduce various ways to organize data including a discussion of their advantages and disadvantages.

-Course Prerequisites: The course is suitable for students in the ALIGN MS in CS program.
+**Course Prerequisites:** The course is suitable for students in the ALIGN MS in CS program.
 It assumes no previous programming experience.
 We're happy you're here!

- Course Objectives:
+**Course Objectives:**

-Develop a basic understanding of how to analyze and break down large problems in order to implement efficient solutions using the Python programming language.
+1. Develop a basic understanding of how to analyze and break down large problems in order to implement efficient solutions using the Python programming language.
-Determine functionality of code written by oneself and others through reading and tracing short segments of code.
+2. Determine functionality of code written by oneself and others through reading and tracing short segments of code.
-Write correct and clearly-documented small-to-medium sized programs that others can read, understand, and modify.
+3. Write correct and clearly-documented small-to-medium sized programs that others can read, understand, and modify.
-Use generalization for data and functions to limit code duplication.
+4. Use generalization for data and functions to limit code duplication.
-Develop tests to exercise implemented code to ensure quality testing in the software development process.
+5. Develop tests to exercise implemented code to ensure quality testing in the software development process.
-Select appropriate data types to represent information including using common library classes.
+6. Select appropriate data types to represent information including using common library classes.
-Assess the impact of data structure and algorithm choice on the run time and storage space needed to execute a program.
+7. Assess the impact of data structure and algorithm choice on the run time and storage space needed to execute a program.

-Course Resources
+# Course Resources
 The Course Schedule provides links to a library of videos specifically produced for Align students.
 These will serve as a useful foundation for your learning.

 There is no required text, but the following freely available books may be useful: